dlounsbu/AfEA-sdm/README.md

 ## AfEA-sdm
-Materials to accompany an introductory workshop on system dynamics modeling in epidemiology: 15-April- 2019, Maputo, Mozambique.
+Materials to accompany an introductory workshop on system dynamics modeling in epidemiology 15-April-2019; Maputo, Mozambique